Coldcard/firmware/docs/seed-xor.md

 - You can pick your XOR parts randomly, and the result when XOR'ed together, is a random wallet.
-However, it would be best to get the 24-th word checksum recorded correctly, so please use a tool such as the Coldcard to lookup the 24th word and save that (for each part).
+However, it would be best to get the last word checksum recorded correctly, so please use a tool such as the Coldcard to lookup the 24th word and save that (for each part).
 For example, you might take a fresh Coldcard (no secret) and draw 23 words from a hat.
 After providing the 23rd word, the